Actyx/Actyx/web/developer.actyx.com/blog/2021-03-19-manage-snapshot-sizes.md

 First, we need a suitable compression library.
 Our own [Benjamin Sieffert](https://github.com/benjamin-actyx) recommends [Pako](https://github.com/nodeca/pako), so we'll stick to that for now.
 However, there [are](https://github.com/rotemdan/lzutf8.js/) [others](https://pieroxy.net/blog/pages/lz-string/index.html) as well.
 If you do decide to evaluate them, it would be great if you could share the results.

 The following sample explores how to use Pako in isolation and how much it compresses some sample data.
 To generate a reasonable amount of random data, we use the popular [faker library](https://github.com/marak/Faker.js/).
 We'll compress and decompress a string and an array of objects, look at the compression ratio and make sure the roundtrip does not mess with our data.
-To install the required packages, run `npm install pako faker --save` and `npm install @types/pako @types/faker --save-dev` for the corresponding type definitions.
+To install the required packages, run `npm install pako faker` and `npm install @types/pako @types/faker --save-dev` for the corresponding type definitions.

 ```ts
 import * as Pako from 'pako' // compression library